FredKSchott/snowpack/www/_template/guides/plugins.md

 - The `resolve.input` and `resolve.output` file extension arrays are vital to how Snowpack understands your build pipeline, and are always required for `load()` to run correctly.
 - If `load()` doesn't return anything, the file isn’t loaded and the `load()` of the next suitable plugin is called.
 - If `transform()` doesn't return anything, the file isn’t transformed.
 - If you want to build a plugin that runs some code only on initialization (such as `@snowpack/plugin-dotenv`), put your side-effect code inside the function that returns your plugin.
 But be sure to still return a plugin object.
-A simple `{ name }` object will do.
+A simple `{ name }` object for example.
-- `load()` cannot get the contents of the file, you'll need to use another method if you want to parse the contents like Node's `fs`